 Posted December 20, 2017

 Come experience Shabbat morning worship in a new way.
 Led by Rabbi Nicole Auerbach and Cantorial Intern Shani Ben Or, this intimate, musical, and participatory service features a deeper dive into the Shabbat morning prayers.
 Using Mishkan Tefillah as our guide, we will explore different modes of prayer, using both traditional and new music, readings, and guided meditation.
 Each service will offer the opportunity for Torah study.
 Join with an open, supportive community to “unplug,” reflect, learn and find new meaning in tradition.
 All are welcome.
-Below you can find testimonials from your fellow congregants and a schedule of upcoming Mishkan services
+Below you can find testimonials from your fellow congregants and a schedule of upcoming Mishkan services.
+Click here to sign up to get email reminders about the service.

 Audrey Zucker: “What a wonderful way to begin a Saturday – sitting in a semi-circle with Central friends (some new, some old), hearing such prayerful music, parsing a Torah portion together, and being in such close contact with our own spiritual leaders – sheer bliss!
 And for new and wait list members who are looking for a way to feel at home at Central, it’s a perfect way to meet people and get to know our clergy.
 Saturday morning doesn’t replace Friday night services for me, it just adds additional joy to my life.”